suhlig/cf-101-for-k8s-users/src/index.markdown

 # Monitoring & Self-healing

-* TODO
 * CF: List health check types
 * k8s: Readiness and Liveness probes

 # Automated rollouts and rollbacks

-* In k8s, we have Deployment
+* K8s: deployments
 * Not really baked into CF, but trivial with external scripting
 * Green/blue deployments are established patterns

 <aside class="notes">
 Deployment.
 Rollout strategy with upscaling new deployment and downscaling old one.
+Possible to rollback to previous version
 </aside>

 # Secret and configuration management

-* In k8s, we have secrets and config maps.
+Is K8s, we have secrets and config maps.

+CF:
 1. Service bindings auto-supply secrets via environment variables
 1. User-provided environment variables allow anything else
 1. Credhub etc. are also possible

 <aside class="notes">
-Deployment.
-Rollout strategy with upscaling new deployment and downscaling old one.
+Service catalog in Kubernetes.
+Config maps create config file on disk
 </aside>

 # Batch execution

-* In k8s, we have ...
-TODO
+* In k8s, we have jobs, pre-start scripts, init containers
 * Tasks

 # Horizontal scaling

-* In k8s, we have ...
-TODO
+* In k8s, we have `kubectl scale deployment`
 * `cf scale`
 * The platform will ensure your app gets sufficient instances